 How is this making me feel and is this how I want to feel the rest of the day?

 If we truly want to live a more fulfilling and peaceful life, we must be willing to look just as closely at our own behaviors and patterns as we do the behaviors of others.

 Over to you:

-Where do you find you have the hardest time letting go?
-What do you do to shift your focus and stop spinning in circles?
-I'd love to hear from you in the comments below.
+Where do you find you have the hardest time letting go and what do you do to shift your focus?
+Share with us in the comments below.